Procedures

 - 2 guarantors, in the case of a corporation or of a licensed trader

-Consultancy for the projects will be performed by the Foundation’s artistic director; and, if necessary in the judgment of the artistic director, the Foundation will fund professional advisors or mentors in specific professional disciplines — scriptwriting, cinematography, editing, marketing, and distribution.
+will be performed by the Foundation’s artistic director; and, if necessary, in the judgment of the artistic director, the Foundation will fund professional advisors or mentors in specific professional disciplines — scriptwriting, cinematography, editing, marketing, and distribution.

 Completing the Project — Credits and a Copy of the Film